Turn your sewage treatment plant into a power station and actively contribute to climate protection in your municipality!

 To introduce the concept of energy positive wastewater treatment plant to representatives of municipalities, four regional workshops are organised during the POWERSTEP project.
 These workshops target innovative municipalities with ambitious environmental and climate goals.

-Our first regional workshops have taken place in Döbeln, Germany in October 2017 and Bottrop, Germany in February 2018.
+Our first three regional workshops have taken place in Döbeln, Germany in October 2017, in Bottrop, Germany in February 2018 and most recently in Timisoara, Romania in April 2018.
 Read about the workshops here: